magic3dcn/magic3d/README.md

 If you have any questions and advices about this software, or you want to join to design the software together, please feel free to contact magic3d.cn@gmail.com or magic3d@163.com.

-In this software, I use several resources:
+In the software, I use several resources:
 Ogre3d: http://www.ogre3d.org/
 FLANN: http://www.cs.ubc.ca/research/flann/
 MyGUI: http://mygui.info/